openspending/spendingstories/README.md

 - what is not fully translated for the moment

 ### Add a language
-1. Edit the `Gruntfile.coffee`
+1. Edit the `webapp/settings.py`
-    Change the `supportedLanguages` value to add/remove a supported languages.
+    Change the `LANGUAGES` variable value to add/remove a supported languages.

-    This will tell to the grunt's angular-translate task to generate the files for each languages when the `i18nextract:dev` task (or its alias: `makemessages`) is executed.
+    This will tel's angular-translate task to generate the files for each languages when the `i18nextract:dev` task (or its alias: `makemessages`) is executed.

     > Note: this task is automated by running `grunt watch`

-2. Launch grunt `update_supported_languages` task
+2. Launch `py manage.py makemessages`

-    ```bash
-    $> grunt update_supported_languages
-      Running "update_supported_languages" task
-      File 'supported.json' updated in webapp/static/locales/ folder
-    ```
-3. Update the new generated locales file at `/webapp/static/locales/<you locale>.json`
+3. Update the new generated locales files at
+  - `/webapp/static/locales/<you locale>.json` for static application translations
+  - `/conf/locales/` for the django application translations

 ### Add or edit translation